Opener, Main Event and More Set for Tonight's Impact Wrestling

-Tonight’s Before The Impact episode will feature IPWF action as Ladybird Johnston (Havok) takes on Miss Bea Haven (Alisha Edwards).
-BTI airs at 7:15pm ET via Impact Plus, Facebook and YouTube.
+* Before The Impact will feature X-Division Champion Trey Miguel vs. Jason Hotch in a non-title match.
+BTI airs at 7:15pm ET via YouTube, Facebook, and Impact Plus

 Stay tuned to WrestlingHeadlines.com for more.